(scholars employed at the Warsaw University of Technology)

 Michał Stelmach is a philosopher.
 He defended his doctoral dissertation On Wittgensteins Transcendental Logic in 2015.
 He is interested in phenomenology, philosophy of dialogue and analytical philosophy.
 In his work he focuses mainly on the fields of ontology, logic, epistemology and ethics.
 Especially interested in the formal ontology of Roman Ingarden.
 Michał Stelmach is the author of works on the philosophy of Ludwig Wittgenstein (e.g. Wittgenstein and apriori , The Nature and Basics of Wittgenstein’s Meta-Science (2011), On Wittgensteins Transcendental Logic.
 Logic-philosophical studies ).
 He has published several articles and chapters in monographs on values, arguments, war ontology, and philosophy in psychiatry.
 He is also interested in theology (especially mystical theology) on the one hand, and science (and their interaction) on the other.

 Antonio Vassallo is an assistant professor at the Warsaw University of Technology, Faculty of Administration and Social Sciences.
 He holds a M.Sc. in physics from the University of Catania, and a Ph.D. in philosophy from the Universities of Lausanne and Warsaw.
 Not surprisingly, he is interested in investigating the conceptual issues lying at the intersection between physics and philosophy.
 In particular, his research has so far dealt with the metaphysical issues related to spacetime in general relativity and quantum gravity, and the debate regarding the interpretations of quantum theory (with a special focus on the primitive ontology approach to quantum physics).
-He is the principal investigator in the research project “Self-subsisting structures in quantum gravity“, funded by the Polish National Science Centre (OPUS grant 2019/33/B/HS1/01772).
-He is also a member of the Philosophy of Physics research group at the ICFO.
+He is the coordinator of the Philosophy of Physics research group at the ICFO.
+He is also the principal investigator in the research project “Self-subsisting structures in quantum gravity“, funded by the Polish National Science Centre (OPUS grant 2019/33/B/HS1/01772).

 Paula Quinon is a research assistant professor at the Faculty of Administration and Social Sciences at Warsaw University of Technology.
 Paula Quinon’s competences include philosophy of mathematics, philosophy of language, epistemology, logic and cognitive science; she also holds a Master of Arts degree.
 Her latest article, Can Church’s thesis be viewed as a Carnapian explication? was published in Synthese.
 She is a member of the Philosophy of Computing research group at the ICFO.